 7. "Fire Away"

 Some of Stapleton's greatest moments demand you sing along.
 "Fire Away" has that magic.
 You're urged to join in on the chorus.
-The opening lines of "Honey load up your questions and pick up your sticks and your stones" is some of his most vivid imagery.
+The opening lines of "Honey load up your questions and pick up your sticks and your stones" are some of his most vivid imagery.
 There's little to no hints on what's caused the quibble.
 But in just two lines, he frames the scene perfectly.
 He's ready for the heated argument knowing that their love is an unconditional one.

 6. "A Simple Song"